CardinisCode/jobhuntmanager/jhmanager/technical_readme.md

 -   Runs a Try statement, which runs a SQL query to 'DELETE' an entry, from the 'application_notes' table, using the note's app_notes_id.
 Returns (output):
     No output is returned

+An instance where this method is called:
+FUNCTION:   delete_application_note()
+FILE:       services/application_notes/delete_app_note.py
+LINE:       5

 ###### deleteByApplicationID
 Takes (input):